-The study program of the Munich School of Political Science is divided into two Units at Basic and Advanced levels.
+The current study program of the Bavarian School of Public Policy is divided into two units at basic and advanced levels.
 The Basic Unit courses fulfil the preliminary requirement for the Advanced Unit, but the Basic Unit can alternatively be taken as a study program with its own final qualification.
 Both Units include courses from all four departments.
 The regular program of study consists of four semesters for the Basic Unit and five semesters for the Advanced Unit, for a total of nine semesters.

 While students are free to choose specific courses, all students must attend courses from all four departments and will be examined therein.